 Employment Support and Income Assistance:

-Phase 2 of the ESIA transformation is close to completion.
+Phase 2 of the ESIA Transformation is also complete.
 Although the focus of Phase 2 was primarily on analysis and design, some administrative and client service improvements were developed and implemented over the summer and fall, 2016.
 This included administrative changes to simplify the system for caseworkers and for clients and some redesign of policies and programs and the way in which services are delivered.

-Round 2 of the Staff/Stakeholder Engagement process was also conducted in late October/November and early December, 2016.
-During this time-frame we held staff and community based stakeholder engagement sessions across the province and invited 100 ESIA staff and 175 organizations.
-(You can see the complete Stakeholder Engagement presentation here).
-These sessions provided a progress update on what has been completed to date and provided the department with the opportunity to validate and collect input on specific topics to further inform the design of the transformation related work.
-We received great input from all who participated and are currently compiling this feedback.
+Round 2 of the Staff/Stakeholder Engagement process was also conducted in late October/November and early December 2016.
+During this time-frame we held staff and community- based stakeholder engagement sessions across the Province and invited 100 ESIA staff and 175 organizations. (download the complete Stakeholder Engagement presentation (PDF)).
+These sessions provided a progress update on what had been completed to date and provided the department with the opportunity to validate and collect input on specific topics to further inform the design of the transformation related work.

 If you have any questions at all, please feel free to send an email to ESIATransformation@novascotia.ca